MicrosoftDocs/architecture-center/docs/reference-architectures/iot/index.md

 - Choose microcontrollers/microprocessors or auxiliary hardware that provide secure storage and use of cryptographic key material, such as trusted platform module (TPM) integration.
 - Secure boot loader and secure software loading, anchored in the TPM.
-- Use sensors to detect intrusion attempts and attempts to manipulate the device environment with alerting and potentially “digital self-destruction” of the device.
+- Use sensors to detect intrusion attempts and attempts to manipulate the device environment with alerting and potentially "digital self-destruction" of the device.

 For additional security considerations, see [Internet of Things (IoT) security architecture](/azure/iot-fundamentals/iot-security-architecture).